Getting to Antwerp

 The best transportation is by bus, train & taxi.

 The best transportation is by bus & train.
-Feel free to use one which one you find comfortable.

 The best transportation is by train.

 Follow the signs “Bus” at the airport to get to the shuttle bus that takes you to Antwerp’s city center (near Central Station).
 The bus departs from the airport directly, every hour as from 4 am.